 The Southern Pacific 4449 is quite a celebrity among the railfan community today and even with the general public.
 However, when Southern Pacific (SP) originally ordered the locomotive it was just one of nearly six-dozen the railroad would come to own.
 These Northern-type steam locomotives with a 4-8-4 wheel arrangement were used in all types of service on the SP but the class in which the 4449 was built was meant to be used primarily in passenger services, thus allowing it and its companions to be adorned in the railroad's famed "Daylight" livery.
-After retirement in 1957 the 4449 was donated a year later to Portland, Oregon where it remained on static display until being used for the Freedom Train in the mid-1970s.
-Since this time SP 4449 has been carefully preserved and maintained, and normally sees a limited operating schedule each year.
+After retirement in 1957 the 4449 was donated a year later to Portland, Oregon where it remained on static display for nearly 20 years.

 This versatility, along with the locomotive being equipped with some of the latest technology, made the Northern Type one of the most successful designs of all time with over 1,000 built for 36 different railroads.
 Perhaps the most well known Northerns to ever operate including the Norfolk & Western’s handsome J Class, Southern Pacific’s Golden States, and New York Central’s Niagaras just to name a few (there were many others).
 The SP 4449 was built as one of the railroad's later orders of Golden States, not built until 1941 as part of the railroad's GS-4 Class manufactured by the Lima Locomotive Works as an order of twenty locomotives.
 The first ten the railroad received arrived in 1930 from Baldwin Locomotive Works as Class GS-1 and generally worked in freight service with 73.5" drivers producing between 62,000 and 76,000 pounds of tractive effort.